ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Our model is additionally limited in that it converts from a continous exposure distribution from GBD (as described in the methods appendix), to a categorical exposure distribution from the CSU forecasts, and then back to a continous exposure distribution for Vivarium.
 We assume that the continuous exposures are equal to the minimum values for each exposure category, which causes a unrealistic continuous exosure distribution among our simulants, but was chosen to most closely recreate the lung cancer population attributable fraction for smoking.

-For use in the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` that runs from 2020 to 2040, we assume that the smoking exposure remains constant over this period and is equal to the exposure in 2019.
+For use in the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` that runs from 2020 to 2040, we assume that the smoking exposure distribution at the sex- and age-specific population level remains constant over this period and is equal to the exposure in 2019 (although individual simulant exposure values may change over time as they age).

 Validation Criteria
 +++++++++++++++++++